 - How to sign up for Usage Alerts in SmartHub – mobile

-Are you planning to add a new heat pump or replace an existing furnace?
+Are you planning to replace your ceiling cable, baseboard, or electric furnace heating with a new heat pump?
 It pays to check with the friendly folks at Nolin before you replace your home heating and cooling system.
 If you install a new high efficiency heat pump that meets our guidelines, we may give you some cash back in the form of a rebate.

 Together We Save